Bronx Terminal Market: As a mall

 The nearby 350-cell Bronx County Jail, designed by Joseph Freedlander was built as a Works Progress Administration project and opened in 1937.
 Later known as the Bronx House of Detention, it was known for its elaborate art deco architectural details.
 It closed in 2000 and was later acquired by the Related Companies, who demolished it to make way for the new Bronx Terminal Market; some architectural details of the building were saved.

 On August 14, 2006, construction began on Bronx Terminal Market, then known as Gateway Center at Bronx Terminal Market, which demolished all buildings on the acquired properties with the exception of the Prow Building, a 20,500 sqft building at the corner of East 149th Street, Exterior Street, and River Avenue.
 The center was approved after a Community Benefits Agreement was signed.
 The Home Depot was the first tenant/anchor to move in on April 23, 2009, the second tenant (and anchor) was BJ's which opened on August 1, and then the rest of the mall opened on September 12.
 The original tenants at the mall included several restaurants, a Chase bank, many stores taking up the third floor, and more anchor stores including Bed Bath & Beyond (its first and only store in the Bronx), Best Buy, BJ's, Marshalls, Raymour & Flanigan, Toys "R" Us (the first "R" Superstore in New York), Staples, and Target.

 In September 2012, Staples announced that it would close 30 stores in the United States, including the Bronx Terminal Market location.
 It closed a year later.
 A StubHub location, at the Bronx Terminal Market, opened in July 2013 following a lawsuit that prevented them from opening a location near the Yankee Stadium due to the state's anti-scalping law.

 Toys "R" Us closed as a part of the chain's liquidation in June 2018.
 In October 2018, it was announced that Food Bazaar was moving into the former Toys "R" Us at the Bronx Terminal Market.
 It was originally scheduled to open in Spring 2019, but instead opened in January 2020.
 It is the largest supermarket in the Bronx.
 In December 2019, a new universal hip hop museum, the Revolution of Hip Hop, opened at the Bronx Terminal Market.
 In January 2020, it was announced that Bed Bath & Beyond at the Bronx Terminal Market would be closing at the end of March 2020.
+The Related Companies refinanced the mall for $380 million in 2024.